 North Dakota taxes corporation income at a series of marginal rates, as follows:

-Corporation income tax returns are due on or before the 15th day of the fourth month following the close of the corporation’s fiscal year; for corporations whose fiscal year is the same as the calendar year, this means returns are due on or before April 15th.
+Corporate tax returns are due on or before the 15th day of the fourth month following the close of the fiscal year.
+For corporations with a fiscal year that follows the calendar year, that means filing by April 15th.

 Let's briefly look at additional details for five of the most common forms of North Dakota business: corporations (i.e., C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-Corporations.
-North Dakota corporations are subject to North Dakota's corporate income tax at rates ranging from 1.68% to 5.15%.
+North Dakota corporations are subject to North Dakota's corporate income tax at rates ranging from 1.4% to 4.31%.

-Example: For the 2012 tax year, your S corporation had net income of $200,000.
-The $200,000 in net income will be allocated to you and your fellow shareholders, and you will each pay tax on your own portions on your respective state tax returns; each shareholder's rate will vary depending on his or her overall taxable income for the year.
+Example: For the 2018 tax year, your S corporation had net income of $200,000.
+The $200,000 in net income will be allocated to you and your fellow shareholders.
+Each of you will pay tax on your own portion on your respective state tax returns.
+Each shareholder's rate will vary depending on his or her overall taxable income for the year.

-Example: For the 2012 tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $200,000.
-The $200,000 in net income will be divvied up between you and your fellow LLC members, and each member will pay tax on his or her own portion on his or her individual state tax return; each member's rate will vary depending on his or her overall taxable income for the year.
+Example: For the 2018 tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $200,000.
+The $200,000 in net income will be divvied up between you and your fellow LLC members.
+Each of you will pay tax on your own portion on your respective state tax returns.
+Each member's rate will vary depending on his or her overall taxable income for the year.

-Example: For the 2012 tax year, your partnership had net income of $200,000.
-The $200,000 in net income will be divvied up between you and your fellow partners, and each partner will pay tax on his or her own portion on his or her individual state tax return; each partner's rate will vary depending on his or her overall taxable income for the year.
+Example: For the 2018 tax year, your partnership had net income of $200,000.
+The $200,000 in net income will be divvied up between you and your fellow partners.
+Each of you will pay tax on your own portion on your respective state tax returns.
+Each partner's rate will vary depending on his or her overall taxable income for the year.

-Example: For the 2012 tax year, your sole proprietorship had net income of $100,000.
-The $100,000 in net income is distributed to you personally, and you pay tax on that income on your individual state tax return; the rate will vary depending on your overall taxable income for the year.
+Example: For the 2018 tax year, your sole proprietorship had net income of $100,000.
+The $100,000 in net income is distributed to you personally, and you pay tax on that income on your individual state tax return.
+Your tax rate will vary depending on your overall taxable income for the year.

-For further guidance on North Dakota's corporation income tax, check the State Tax Commissioner website.
+For further guidance on North Dakota's corporation income tax, check the North Dakota State Tax Commissioner.
 For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
 And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).